 When it was brought to first responders’ attention that I was an IT contractor, the talk went from “Are you OK?” to “Apologize to your boss for being late to work; those glass shards will work themselves out as you pee.”

 The Upward Arc: Revenge of the Roadkill Zombie

 I have permanent injuries and physical limitations from the other driver’s selfish actions.
-I was fired due to all the time I missed for doctor’s appointments, and have lost family, colleagues, and friends who didn’t support my receiving medical care for my injuries.
+I was fired due to all the time I missed for doctor’s appointments, and have lost family, colleagues, and friends who didn’t support my receiving time-consuming medical care for my injuries.
 I put myself first, and as a working mom with a certain academic and professional pedigree, I’m not supposed to do that.
-However, I’m still here because I did.
+However, I’m still alive because I did.

 This is twice I’ve bested the Grim Reaper on the highway, and I think I was spared because the world needs my stories and my voice.